OperationCode/civicrm-docker/README.md

 # CiviCRM + Docker
-This application was built for [Snowdrift.coop](https://snowdrift.coop/), it is heavily based on previous work by [djcf](https://github.com/djcf/civicrm-docker).
-However, it differs from djcf's version in that it focuses on [Drupal](https://www.drupal.org/) and uses [Drush](http://www.drush.org/) instead of [civicrm-buildkit](https://github.com/civicrm/civicrm-buildkit) for installation and configuration.
+This application is heavily based on previous work by [altsalt](https://github.com/altsalt/civicrm-docker).

-The current implementation keeps with the Docker design principles of being:

-* **simple** - installs only what is needed

-* **composable** - web server and database in separate containers

-* **automateable** - requires no manual build steps

-Everything should be well documented and straightforward.
-In addition, I have tried to rely on official builds as much as possible, all of which currently run on Debian Jessie.

 # Architecture
 The composition is made up of three separate containers: